 Hi there!
 I’m Katie Dimond, mom of 2 boys, speech pathologist, and founder/director of Crossroads Speech Therapy.
 I am a huge advocate of reading.
 My mom and dad always read to me as I was growing up and it instilled a love for reading.
 Reading sparks the imagination and it inspires creativity, increases vocabulary, and teaches you spelling and grammar.

-I love reading with my kids and because of that they love books.
+I love reading with my kids and because of that, they love books.
 It is never too early to start reading to your children – even before they are born!
 They recognize your voice and the sound of your voice is comforting to them, even in the womb.
-Talking, reading, and playing a variety of music can help stimulate baby’s senses and improve brain development, according to Dr. Michael Roizen.
+Talking, reading, and playing a variety of music can help stimulate a baby’s senses and improve brain development, according to Dr. Michael Roizen.

 Not sure where to start?

 You might be unsure what books to read, which books are appropriate for their age group, or how to get your child to sit still for a story.
 Check out my tips and personal experiences to maximize reading to your little ones and increase speech development and language learning.

 Mason, my first child, loved books.
 I started reading to him the day he was born – in the swing, bouncer, during tummy time, on the couch, while eating, and before bed… all the time.
 It turns out he was an early talker, speaking in full-sentences by 20-months.
 Miles, my second child, is 16-months-old and only has a few words.
 I have not read to him as much as I did to Mason, but now I am really kicking up the reading by finding ways to work it into our daily routine.